Types of bad credit business loans

 - Bad credit business loans are high-risk loans for borrowers with personal credit scores under 669

-- These types of loans can have high interest rates and additional fees
+- These types of business loans can have high interest rates to offset the risk of lending to a high-risk borrower

 - Alternatives include grants, business credit cards and crowdfunding